matter-labs/era-contracts/docs/gateway/nested_l3_l1_messaging.md

 Firstly, unless the chain settles on L1, this requires a trusted settlement layer.
 That is, not trusted operator of the gateway, but it works properly, i.e. appends messages correctly, publishes the data that it promises to publish, etc. This is already the case for the Gateway as it is a ZK rollup fork of Era, and while the operator may censor transactions, it can not lie and is always forced to publish all state diffs.

-Secondly, we guarantee that all the stored `ChainIdLeafs` are published on L1, even for Validiums.
+Secondly, we guarantee that all the stored `ChainIdLeaf`s are published on L1, even for Validiums.
 Publishing a single 32 byte value per relatively big Gateway batch has little price for Validiums, but it ensures that the settlement root of the gateway can always be constructed.
 And, assuming that the preimage for the chain root could be constructed, this gives an ability to ability to recover the proof for any L3→L1 coming from a rollup.

 But how can one reconstruct the total chain tree for a particular rollup chain?
 A rollup would relay all of its pubdata to L1, meaning that by observing L1, the observer would know all the L3→L1 logs that happened in a particular batch.
 It means that for each batch it can restore the `LocalRoot` (in case the `AggregatedRoot` is non-zero, it could be read from e.g. the storage which is available via the standard state diffs).
 This allows to calculate the `BatchRootLeaf` for the chain.
 The only thing missing is understanding which batches were finalized on gateway in order to construct the merkle path to the `ChainRootLeaf`.